 Yet, it can bring great results and requires very little effort in setting it up.
-In this article I would like to outline the best ways you can utilize Google Alerts to grow your business, have better SEO results, and be extra prepared when facing competition.
+In this article I would like to outline the best ways you can utilize Google Alerts to grow your business (also, choose the best accounting integration software), have better SEO results, and be extra prepared when facing competition.

 Company and product mentions with Google Alerts

 Adding a Google Alert to track any mentions of your brand is a must.
 You want to know what reviewers of your products or services think of you, and even if you gather reviews on a specific platform (for example reviews on Google, Amazon, eBay – all depending on the type of your business), there still might be places out there where people talk about you, which could provide very valuable information to you as a business owner.

 Jane Wilkerson, an owner of a pilates studio shared that tracking customer reviews using Google Alerts helped her find out more about her studio’s location and whether it’s convenient for her clientele.

 She shared that “when people talk to you after a class they don’t typically mention things like parking space and distance from school from where they pick up their children afterward.
 But once they are in the quiet of their own home, they go online and share their thoughts, which are so valuable for me as a business owner.
 Based on the review feedback I was able to scout a new location and it immediately affected the number of people attending my classes”.

 If you sell specific products or services, it’s also a great idea to create Google Alerts for each one of them.

 Beyond that, it’s recommended to track your social media presence.
 There are dedicated platforms for that, but if you are just starting out, or simply want to use a free tool available, you can create alerts for things like your Twitter handle, Pinterest, or Instagram identifiers, among others.

 Keep track of backlinks and Google search indexation with Google Alerts